 Community investments help manage social and environmental impacts associated with our value chain.
 They are currently focused on two main priorities: sustainable tobacco livelihoods and clean neighborhoods (targeting littering).

 Charitable donations, in contrast, are not linked to impacts along our value chain and are made to enhance the overall quality of life in the communities where we operate.
 They are locally managed by our affiliates to address local priorities and include disaster relief efforts.

 Our employee volunteering efforts are cross-cutting across a wide range of aspects of our community support work.

 We measure our community support in line with the framework of the London Benchmarking Group (LBG), an internationally recognized global reference for measuring and managing corporate community investment.
 We have revised our Social Contributions Policy and measurement approaches to be in accordance with LBG guidance.

 The Foundation for a Smoke-Free World

 In 2017, we announced our support of the Foundation for a Smoke-Free World.
-We agreed to contribute $80 million per year over the next 12 years, as specified in the agreement.
 The foundation holds U.S. nonprofit status and is an independent body governed by its own independent board of directors.
-It operates completely independently of PMI.
 The foundation’s role, as set out in its corporate charter, includes funding research into the field of tobacco harm reduction, encouraging measures that reduce the harm caused by smoking, and assessing the effect of reduced cigarette consumption on the industry value chain.